HamyK55/Hamyk-s-Food-Blog/README.md

-This is a personal project built to learn comparble knowledge in
+This is a personal project built to learn:
 - html
 - css
 - project managament